brainfunked/brainfunked.github.com/_posts/2012-05-26-thinking-in-objects.md

 Preface
 -------

-In 2010, I was introduced to Ruby - my first properly Object Oriented (OO) programming language.
+Late 2010, I was introduced to [Ruby](http://www.ruby-lang.org) - my first proper Object Oriented (OO) programming language.
 Before that, I had experience with scripting using shell or Perl.
 Both of these I could wield procedurally.
 With shell scripts, there isn't any other option anyway.

-Initially, I wrote rudimentary bug fixes and small feature additions in a small Rails project.
+Initially, I wrote rudimentary bug fixes and occassional, small feature additions in a small Rails project.
 A few months later, I'd taken over the development and maintenance of the project.
 This allowed me to learn basic Ruby.
 I was still writing procedural code, however.
-It worked, but it was far from pretty.
+It worked, but it was far from pretty with methods 50-60 lines long.
 The project had been completed and I hadn't yet written a class of my own.
-I even wrote decently complex a couple of script for analytics, using [MongoDB](http://www.mongodb.org), in Ruby.
-And yet, I hadn't used the keyword *class* anywhere.
-Again, the code worked perfectly well and churned out the expected output and more.
+I even wrote decently complex a couple of analytics scripts, using [MongoDB](http://www.mongodb.org), in Ruby.
+By then it was the latter half of 2011 and yet, I hadn't used the keyword 'class' anywhere.
+For someone coding for eight odd months in a fundamentally OO language like Ruby, that seems a bit weird now.
+Though, the code worked perfectly well and churned out the expected output and more.

 There was a problem, however.
+Doing feature additions to any of this Ruby (and Rails) code was hellish.
+I had learnt the Ruby basics from the [Pickaxe Book](http://pragprog.com/book/ruby/programming-ruby), but next to nothing about OOP itself.
+I'd read that OOP leads to maintainable code that is easier to work with than procedural code after a certain size boundary.
+However, the biggest annoyance for me was when I couldn't understand others' production quality Ruby code.
+There's huge amounts of it on github and I couldn't understand most of it! _Those people do all kinds of magic with classes and objects and I gawk at it like a child!_

+OK, I knew about writing classes and creating objects from The Pickaxe Book.
-Doing feature additions to any of this Ruby code was hellish.
-Around this time I learnt what the *class* keyword in Ruby does and what objects are.
-The problem was that I still couldn't figure out exactly how I'd be able to write maintainable code by wielding the Object Oriented Programming (OOP) methodology.
-After all, I'd read that that's one of the benefits of doing OOP.
+But that was just that.
+I had no OO design nous.
+The problem was that I still couldn't figure out exactly how I'd be able to write maintainable code by wielding the Object Oriented Programming (OOP) paradigm.
+Understanding production quality Ruby code would require much better knowledge of Ruby too.
+But with important projects coming up, I needed to be able to think in objects too, if I were to *design* them right.

 Learning Object Oriented Programming
 ------------------------------------